Manthan-2311/quantlake-internship/progress.md

 **Tools**: Used sqliteonline.com

 **Reflection**: Writing SQL felt very natural after pandas!
 GROUP BY and WHERE feel super useful for filtering real business data.

+### Day 8 - July 10, 2025

+**What I Did:**
+- Ran advanced SQL queries (GROUP BY, AVG, COUNT)
+- Used subqueries inside SELECT
+- Loaded SQL results into Pandas for analysis
+- Merged Customer and Invoice tables using `pd.merge()`

+**What I Learned:**
+- SQL is powerful for filtering and grouping
+- Pandas makes further analysis easier
+- `merge()` is like JOIN in SQL